andrew/ultimate-awesome/README.md

 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.
-- [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.